Spakicey/election-analysis/README.md

 ![election_results](Resources/election_results.png)

-The followung sample of code was used in order to create and write to a newly created text file:
+The following sample of code was used in order to create and write to a new text file:
 ```python
 # Creates a new text file "election_analysis" and assigns it to the variable file_to_save
 file_to_save = os.path.join("analysis", "election_analysis.txt")